fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/install/install-checkout-buttons.md

    ```javascript
    {{#or customer (if theme_settings.restrict_to_login '!==' true)}}.
    ```
 3. **ABOVE this line**, copy and paste the following code.
-When you do this, replace REPLACE-WITH-YOUR-APP-ID with your app ID.
+When you do this, replace REPLACE-WITH-YOUR-APP-ID with your Fast App ID.

 <embed src="/reusables/for-developers/_fast_app_id.md" />